Interested in taking advantage of the tax credit? Click here for more information on being a donor.

 - What will I have to provide in order to be considered for a scholarship?

 Families will need to give “official documentation” of their income to the scholarship granting organization.
-We assume this will mean the prior year’s tax returns, but a determination has not yet been made on what will qualify as official documentation.
+We know this year it will mean the 2016 tax information, but a determination has not yet been made on what will qualify as official documentation.
+There will also be a way for families to apply that are not required to file taxes due to income.